Graffioh/graffioh/_posts/2022-06-09-reversing-assault-cube.md

     base ptr -> address + offset 2 = address
     static base -> address + offset 1 = address

-And with some scans We have this:
+And with some scans we have this:

     00FCA190 = Value = 20
     00FCA474 -> 00FCA190 + 0 = 00FCA190